 It has grown from those humble roots to become a global phenomenon and, as well as being a core sport at the Commonwealth Games has now achieved Olympic status and it will make its debut at the 2016 Olympic Games in Rio de Janeiro.

-The game is played on a standard rugby pitch with matches lasting seven minutes per half.
+The game is played on a standard rugby pitch with matches lasting 14 minutes (seven minutes per half).
 This makes for exciting competitions, where several matches are contested in a single day.
 Sevens tournaments have a party atmosphere, as rugby fans from around the world try to outdo each other in outlandish fancy dress.